jalya001/Rudimentary-x86-32-OS/README.md

 ## .x Context switch
 Changing privilege levels has the CPU change to kernel stack for you on x86.
 Privilege levels are not used for anything else right now?

+problem: how do you reenable interrupts after switch to an r0 thread? solution: both r0 and r3 threads have to push an iret frame so the flag of interrupts being enabled can be restored

 (pit) generate irq0 -> (pic) send irq0 to cpu -> (cpu?) irq0 received -> (cpu?) privilege transition -> (entry) irq0 handler -> (entry) save context -> (scheduler) find and prepare next thread -> (entry?)
 EOI -> (entry?) load context -> return

 ```mermaid